Finite quotients of abelian varieties with a Calabi-Yau resolution: Some results in McKay correspondence

 \rem{Note that if $g\in\mathrm{Aut}(A)$ admits a fixed point, then $\grp{g}$ contains no translation, so $g$ and its matrix $M(g)$ have the same order.}

 Junior elements play a key role in the study of finite quotient singularities, as the following theorem emphasizes.

-\theo[thm-IR]{\textup{\cite{ItoReid}} Let $\C^n/G$ be a finite Gorenstein quotient singularity, and suppose that it has a minimal model $X$.
+\theo[thm-IR]{\textup{\cite{ItoReid}} Let $G$ be a finite subgroup of $\SL_n(\C)$.
+Suppose that the finite Gorenstein quotient $\C^n/G$ has a minimal model $X$.
 Then there is a natural one-to-one correspondence between conjugacy classes of junior elements in $G$ and prime exceptional divisors in $X$.}

 \rem{Note that such a minimal model $X$ always exists as a relative minimal model of a resolution $\tilde{X}\to\C^n/G$, by \cite[1.30.6]{Singbook}.}

 Quotient singularities are $\Q$-factorial, so they can not be resolved by small birational morphisms.
 This yields a simple corollary of the theorem.